frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 for priests.

-While priests are ordained to the ministerial priesthood, he liked to remind all lay people that they also have participation in what is called the common priesthood of the faithful, or the universal priesthood of the faithful, that we receive with our Baptism.
+While priests are ordained to the ministerial priesthood, he liked to remind all lay people that they also have a participation in what is called the common priesthood of the faithful, or the universal priesthood of the faithful, that we receive with our Baptism.

-Even though we might not be ordained to the ministerial priesthood, we are all called to live out our priesthood in union with Christ on the cross.
-And ultimately that\'s what priestly soul means: having the same sentiments as Christ on the cross.
+Even though we might not be ordained to the ministerial priesthood, we are all called to live out our priesthood in union with Christ on the Cross.
+And ultimately that\'s what priestly soul means: having the same sentiments as Christ on the Cross.

 Lay people are not ordained to administer the sacraments, which is the main function of the ordained ministry, priestly ministry.
 The lay